 Online rent calculators perform basic financial calculations to suggest how much you can spend on monthly rent.
 Most calculations are based on your gross monthly income and assume you will spend 20 to 40 percent of your gross income on housing.
 Here are a few user-friendly calculators to try:

 - Domu's Rent Calculator: This calculator couldn't be easier to use.
 Simply enter the amount that you earn each year, before taxes, and you'll immediately see how much rent you can afford.
 Rather than one number, this calculator presents the low end (20 percent of your gross income), middle of the road (30 percent of your gross income), and high end (40 percent of your gross income), along with a succinct explanation of the pros and cons of pursuing each route.

 - First Apartment Guide's Rent Calculator: Simply enter your weekly, biweekly, or monthly paycheck amount and indicate whether or not you live near a big city.
 Then, click to see what you can afford.
-You'll learn the maximum amount for a monthly rental to live comfortably and whether you'll need roommates (and how many) to afford the rent.
+You'll learn the maximum amount you can spend on a monthly rental and whether you'll need roommates (and how many) to afford the rent.

 This calculator's formula is based on U.S. Department of Housing and Urban Development (HUD) guidelines that suggest a household should spend no more than 30 percent of gross income on rent and utilities.
 However, First Apartment Guide also estimates that most people can "live fairly well" allocating as much as 45 percent of their gross income toward rent and utilities.
 Further down on the page, you'll also find helpful statistics related to your rental situation.

 - Zillow Rent Affordability Calculator: This calculator shows rentals that fit your budget by asking you to input your net (after-tax) income.
 Property managers often use gross income to qualify applicants, so the tool assumes your net income is taxed at 25 percent.